 One moment that jumped out at me during President Obama's speech was his reference to science.
 He made the following statements, "For everywhere we look, there is work to be done.
 The state of the economy calls for action, bold and swift, and we will act — not only to create new jobs, but to lay a new foundation for growth.
 We will build the roads and bridges, the electric grids and digital lines that feed our commerce and bind us together.
 We will restore science to its rightful place, and wield technology's wonders to raise health care's quality and lower its cost.
 We will harness the sun and the winds and the soil to fuel our cars and run our factories.
-And we will transform our schools and colleges and universities to meet the demands of a new age.
-All this we can do.
-And all this we will do."
+And we will transform our schools and colleges and universities to meet the demands of

 Looking at this paragraph carefully, the foundation for growth that the president describes is rooted in science.
 I'm thrilled by this!
 I hope educators and students see this an invitation.
 I also find this paragraph intriguing; what is science's rightful place?
 And what caused its shift from its rightful place?
 And how, when and where will the discussions take place regarding the economic, political, religious, and/or social constraints that affect science?
 And how can we use science as a means for positive humanitarian efforts?